SFU-CMPT-201/lecture-notes/07-threads.md

 * This problem is known as the *data race problem*.
     * If you run multiple threads on different cores, they run at the same time.
     * If you perform an addition in a C program, it appears to be a single operation but it is not.
-    * Adding an integer to a variable consists of multiple steps.
+    * Adding an integer to a variable consists of multiple steps roughly as follows.
         * Load the variable's data from memory.
         * Perform the addition.
         * Store the result back to memory.
+        * (There are more steps in reality, but this is enough for our discussion.)
     * Thus, if you perform an addition on a global variable in two different threads, they will each perform the above steps at the same time.
 Thus, the following scenario could happen.
         * Assume we are dealing with a variable (`cnt`) that currently contains 5 as its data.